b-chmiel/SE-project/README.md

 ## Overview

-Car workshop service web application allows client and employee to manage car visit in the workshop.
-Client adds a car and report accident, so that an appoinment can be made.
-Employee accepts visit and update cars state while repairing or maintaing the car.
+Car workshop service web application allows client and employee to manage car visits in the workshop.
+Client adds a car and report accident, so that an appointment can be made.
+Employee accepts visit and update cars state while repairing or maintaining the car.
 Clear employee interface allows to choose suitable visit to do.
-After fixes are done and visit is paid the car is ready to collect.
+After fixes are done and visits is paid the car is ready to collect.

 ## How to run app